boazblake/algebraic-fx/docs/index/interfaces/Effect.md

  - are started by the runtime
  - receive `env` and `dispatch`
  - may return a cleanup function

+NOTE:
+`Effect` values are allowed as Cmd-like results from `init`/`update`.
+If you want keyed lifecycle management, wrap an Effect in a `Subscription`.

 ## Type Parameters